toucansites/try-o-template/contents/posts/new-tag/index.md

 ![Cover Image](./assets/cover.jpg)

 Tags are essential for organizing content on your website.
 They help visitors find posts by topic and enhance site navigation.
-Follow the steps below to add a new tag in **Try-O-Theme**.
+Follow the steps below to add a new tag in **Try-O-Template**.

 ---